Elevate your Bankrate experience

 Looking for advice on lowering your federal or state taxes?
-You have come to the right place.
-Plus, find news and advice on tax brackets, sales tax, property taxes and estate taxes.
+You’ve come to the right place.
+Plus, get news and advice related to tax brackets, property taxes, estate taxes and more.

 Here’s what to know about records to hang on to and how long you should keep them.